pooley182/Plex-Meta-Manager-Wiki/Metadata-Attributes.md

-In order to edit the metadata of Movies or Shows you have to add it to the metadata mapping.
+In order to edit the metadata of Movies or Shows in a library, you have to add it to the metadata mapping of that library.

-Each library is defined by the mapping name which must be the same as the library name unless a different `library_name` is specified.
-You can either set attributes individually per library or you can let them be inherited from the global value.
+The location of the metadata file is defined by the `metadata_path` attribute of the library in the config or when not specified it will look in the same directory as the YAML config file for a YAML metadata file named the same as the library.

 A simple example of multiple libraries all using the global values is below:
 ```yaml